Colorado State’s Michael Gallup leads nation in receiving

 On his recruiting trip to Fort Collins, he ran into fellow receiver/recruit Detrich Clark, who sold Gallup on what the tandem could do.

-"The whole trip he was like, 'We could blow up here,'" Gallup said.
+"The whole trip he was like, 'We could blow up here,' " Gallup said.

 That's why one of Gallup's most memorable receptions will always be a 6-yard TD that Clark threw to him on a trick play last season against San Diego State.